Bassem-Ibrahiem/ford-gobike-analysis/README.md

 In this Udacity project, we'll be taking a look at some data provided to us by Ford's GoBike project.
 Ford has kindly made this data available to us [at this provided URL](https://www.fordgobike.com/system-data).

+## Summary

+Unfortunately, the dataset in and of itself provides little to be learned from.
+It contains very few quantitative and categorical features to glean insights from.
+As I note in the slide deck, there are a number of ways in which this dataset could be augmented, and it appears through searches online that this dataset may have been more robust at one point in time.

+Here are a few examples in which I would have hoped to see more information:

+ - How did repeat users account for the rides in the dataset?
+ - What impact does the electric vs. non-electric bike types have on this dataset?
+ - How might knowing some historical weather patterns add additional insights for us?

+Still, not all our efforts were futile.
+We did get a decent understanding at the disparity between rider age and rider membership.
+Let's highlight a few of those in the next section.

+## Key Insights

+ - **Gender has no real effect on ride duration.** One might expect that males would be taking the longest rides, but the data doesn't indicate this at all.
+Across all ages, the differences between duration of male riders vs. female & other riders is negligible.
+In fact, it wasn't uncommon that females and those who marked their gender as "Other" would often ride longer than male riders.
+ - **Folks in their early 30's comprise the bulk of the rides.** This one is the one that surprised me the most.
+Knowing that people as young as 18 can rent one of these bikes, I definitely expected to see the dataset to have a much stronger right skew.
+While a right skew does exist, isn't extreme given that people in their 30's tend to ride more often than people in their 20's or even in their teens.
+ - **Rides were longer in the summer and shorter in the winter.** This one wasn't as surprising, but it is still notable nevertheless.
+While there was a steady incline in riders over time in general, there were still notable duration spikes in the summer months and dips in the winter months.
+(Again, this is where it would have been great to have historical weather to validate this to an extent.)

 ## Dataset

 As already shared above, Ford kindly provided us with the data we'll need for this project.
 Because this data is always fluctuating, I downloaded to my laptop and uploaded to GitHub what I worked from as of April 24, 2019.
 This way, if you want to get the same results that I did, you can simply leverage the same data that I used!